CaptainCrowbar/crow/docs/unicode.md

 ```

 True if the string contains valid UTF (or is empty).
 If the `hard` flag is
-set, this will throw `std::invalid_argument` instead of returning false.
+set, this will throw `UnicodeError` instead of returning false.

 ```c++
 enum class Usize {